Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Adiabatic preparation of vacuum

-While we use this approximation for $\theta =0$ with $(T,\delta t)=(100,0.1)$, we use an improved version of \eqref{eq:ST}, with ${\cal O}(\delta t^3)$ error, for $\theta \neq 0$ with $(T,\delta t)=(150,0.3)$ which is discussed in Appendix~\ref{app:Trotter}.
-We implement all the operators in the time evolution by combinations of quantum elementary gates provided by IBM Qiskit library (see Appendix~\ref{app:details}).
-Finally, in the process of measuring the mass operator, we take the number of shots to be $10^6$ in all the data points.
+which is detailed in Supplementary Material.
+We implement all the operators in the time evolution by combinations of quantum elementary gates provided by IBM Qiskit library (see Supplementary Material).
+Finally, in the process of measurement of the mass operator, we take the number of shots to be $10^6$ in all the data points.
 This induces statistical errors in addition to the systematic errors.